owncloud/ocis/ocis/migration.md

 <div class="editpage">

-_TODO make oauth2 in oc10 trust the new web ui, based on `redirect_uri` and CSRF so no explicit consent is needed_
+_TODO make oauth2 in oc10 trust the new web ui, based on `redirect_uri` and CSRF so no explicit consent is needed?_

 #### FAQ
 _Feel free to add your question as a PR to this document using the link at the top of this page!_

 </div>